Usage

 class_metrics

-, evaluation is performed per class: detections are matched to ground truths only if they share the same label_id
+If True, evaluation is performed per class: detections are matched to ground truths only if they share the same label_id.
+If False, evaluation is category-agnostic.
+When True, the output includes a "class_metrics"

-in the COCO evaluation protocol.
+dictionary with per-class results.
+This corresponds to useCats in the COCO evaluation protocol.
 If not specified the default (COCO) is used and

-corresponds to True
+corresponds to True.

-, the evaluation is category-agnostic.
+By setting class_metrics=False, the evaluation is category-agnostic.

 from od_metrics import ODMetrics